The Zendesk Shared Responsibility Model

 - Understanding where data may not be encrypted in transit and treating such channels or protocols accordingly (primarily email, SMS, or third party integrations made at subscriber’s sole discretion which do not support encryption)

-- Ensuring the data types involved in subscriber’s instance do not violate the terms and conditions of Zendesk’s Master Subscription Agreement (please refer to Zendesk MSA)
+- Ensuring the data types involved in subscriber’s instance do not violate the terms and conditions of Zendesk’s Main Services Agreement (please refer to Zendesk MSA)

 - Ensuring the level of uptime and disaster recovery subscriber chooses is in accordance with any policies or regulations subscribers are beholden to